Intelix8996/cdm-project/docs/platform-description.md

 If there are no active requests at the moment and one of `INTn` pins is high then n is latched to `R1` as interrupt vector, `D8` goes high requesting processor to handle interrupt with vector n.

 If there are some active requests at the moment then on falling edge of processor's `Iack` the leftmost trigger with high state is reset and number of next trigger with with high state is latched into `R1` as interrupt vector and then processor `IRQ` line is retriggered.
+This defines interrupt prioritization.

 ### Interrupt Enable Buffer